tanaikech/go-rearrange/README.md

 # Applications
 - [gorearrange](https://github.com/tanaikech/gorearrange) : This is a CLI tool to interactively rearrange a text data on a terminal.
+- [ggsrun](https://github.com/tanaikech/ggsrun/blob/master/help/README.md#rearrangescripts) : This was used for rearranging scripts in a GAS project.

 <a name="Update_History"></a>
 # Update History